Geoffrey Page

-Alan Geoffrey Page, DSO, OBE, DFC1 (16 May 1920 – 3 August 2000), known as Geoffrey Page, was an officer in the Royal Air Force who served during the Second World War.
+Wing Commander Alan Geoffrey Page, DSO, OBE, DFC1 (16 May 1920 – 3 August 2000), known as Geoffrey Page, was an officer in the Royal Air Force who served during the Second World War.
 He participated in the Battle of Britain, and was shot down.
 He was badly burned when his aircraft was destroyed, and was lucky to survive.
 He underwent many surgeries on his way to recovery, and was a founding member of the Guinea Pig Club.
 He eventually passed a medical exam and returned to active service, becoming one of Britain's most successful fighter pilots.

 Early life

 Page was born on 16 May 1920 in Boxmoor, England.
 His parents divorced while he was very young.
 He had developed an interest in aviation by age 5, which intensified as he grew into a young man.
 Page was educated at Dean Close School, Cheltenham.
 For his college studies, his desire was to go to the RAF college at Cranwell and make a career of the RAF.
 His father strongly opposed a career in the air force, and pressed him to pursue a career in engineering instead.
 His father's brother, the engineer and aircraft manufacturer, Sir Frederick Handley Page, aided in discouraging him, telling him that pilots were plentiful but engineers were not.
 Thinking of it later in life, Page suspected they discouraged him because they had suffered the loss of their brother, who had been a fighter pilot in the Great War.

 Complying with his father's wishes, he went to London to pursue engineering at the Imperial College.
 While there, he joined the University Air Squadron, which flew training aircraft out of Northolt.
 By the end of his second year of studies he had become a competent pilot.